The Ultimate "Covet Fashion" Guide: Tricks, Tips, Cheats, and How to Get Free Diamonds!

 I recommend players (in particular, new players) to ONLY buy the garments needed for each challenge.
 When you first start off the game, you're given only $5,000 and you'll need to use your money sparingly.

-I also recommend (in the beginning at least) only entering challenges that will give you a decent reward, should you win.
-Most challenges will automatically give you a monetary reward upon entering (usually between $100-$200 and the daily challenge always rewards $500); try not to spend more than you'll get back in the beginning.
+I also recommend (at the beginning, at least) only entering challenges that will give you a decent reward, should you win.
+Most challenges will automatically give you a monetary reward upon entering (usually between $100–$200 and the daily challenge always rewards $500); try not to spend more than you'll get back in the beginning.
 If you do end up spending more, make sure the rewards for winning are things you actually want.
 If the reward, for example, is a dress you can't see yourself ever using, it might not be worthwhile to even enter.

 Keep in mind that garments can be reused an infinite number of times, but you cannot sell them back after buying them, so buy items carefully!